svfarago/Web_scraping_challenge/README.md

 *   README.md

 ### Operating Instructions =============
-* index.html page is designed to run locally on localhost:5000.
+*All pages are designed to run and interact with one another on a local machine.
+Web pages are not hosted on a central server.
+1. Open GitBash window in same directory as app.py.
+2. Run at command "python app.py".
+3. Open browswer and navigate to localhost:5000.
 This page will activate scripts to run to scrape websites.
+4. Click the "Click to Scrape Top Mars Headline" button.
+Or navigate to localhost:5000/scrape and reload/refresh the page.
+This executes the scrape_mars.py script.
+Scraped web data will display in browser.
+5. Open MongoDB and view scraped data in mars_app database.

 * See also jupyter notebook for detailed notes on scripts and outputs.

 ### Data Set(s) =======================
 * See also "List of Files" section above for files associated with this project.